 Whilst many European countries do not feel the need to embalm their dead, Ireland is not one of them.
 Growing up in rural Catholic Ireland, I was exposed to the deceased bodies of loved ones from a very young age as it is tradition for us to ‘wake’ our dead at home.
 I was eight years old when I saw my first dead body, it was that of my grandfather who had died from a long battle with lung cancer.
-I remember seeing him a day before he died, he was struggling to breath, gaunt and had yellowed skin.
+I remember seeing him a day before he died, he was struggling to breathe, gaunt and his skin had yellowed.
 It scared me to see him like this, so I was apprehensive seeing him in the coffin that was placed in the living room of my grandparents’ house.
 But he had transformed from the ill man I had seen the night before to someone who looked the peaceful picture of health.
 I did not know it at the time, but I came to realise it was the embalmer who had been responsible for this transformation.
 I lost other grandparents, cousins, aunties, uncles, and parents later down the line and was never afraid of viewing them in their coffin because of the peace I felt at seeing my grandfather.

 I recently came across an article on time.com by Sallie Tisdale who discussed viewing her mother after she had died of breast cancer.
 She describes the transformative type process I just described seeing my grandfather, but for her the experience was overwhelmingly negative.
 She felt acceptance of her loss was hindered by the viewing, as her mother was made to ‘look alive’.
 Tisdale asks the important question, ‘why do we so often make a dead person appear alive?’